[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 1977

-You've reached the 1970s and the first poster/catalogues.
-This is a key change for Subbuteo from "price list" to colour catalogue.
-By 1973-74 the catalogues folded out so that one side was in colour illustrating the team range and selected accessories, whilst the other side still followed the existing pattern listing all the teams and accessories available for all the Subbuteo games, including rugby and cricket.
-From 1972-73 the list of prices moved onto a separate sheet, and these are all shown on the Subbuteo flyers page.
+You've reached the first series of poster/catalogues.
+This was the key change for Subbuteo from "price list" to colour catalogue.
+By 1973-74 the catalogues folded out so that one side was in colour illustrating the team range and some selected accessories, whilst the other side still followed the existing pattern listing all the teams and accessories available for all the Subbuteo games, including rugby and cricket.
+From 1972-73 the list of prices had moved onto a separate sheet.
+I think part of this change was due to the inflation of the 1970s, which meant that Waddingtons could not guarantee that prices would remain the same for the length of a catalogue's life.
+All these posters were issued with a price list, and these are shown below.

 1974-75: The teams reached 190, although they were only illustrated to 176.
-The Continental accessories moved on slightly to C137, and C126 is dropped.
-Set Q was also dropped.
-Among the sets, Targetman was the new arrival.
+The Continental accessories moved on slightly to C137, and C126 was dropped, as was Set Q. Among the sets, Targetman was the new arrival.

 1977: As you can see by the cover, the stadium finally appeared in this year.
 Subbuteo' main address moved to Tonbridge, and the date was only mentioned in the copyright notice.
 Teams were still held at 190, but the accessory range changed, with new accessories to C143, and then the A-Z range renumbered to C144-C152, with set JJ falling by the wayside.
 Munich was replaced by the first Stadium edition, and the International edition also disappeared (to return in 1981).
 Targetman also retired.